 Water sports are a passion with many people living in, and visiting, Temora.

-Lake Centenary, just north of the town, is a man-made centre for aquatic enthusiasts - whether it is power boating, waterskiing, sailing, canoeing or just swimming.
+Lake Centenary, just north of the town, is a man-made centre for aquatic enthusiasts - whether it is power boating, waterskiing, sailing, canoeing, using the paddle boats, or just swimming.
 The 55 hectare lake has an excellent boat ramp as well as landscaped picnic facilities.
 It is an ideal venue for a relaxing day out.

 For the safety of all, boat operators are reminded to be considerate and mindful of the rules and regulations governing the water.
 Adhering to the guidelines will help ensure a safe summer.